 Anyone can make a complaint to us about a registered health and social care professional (a registrant).
 This includes members of the public, employers, other registrants and An Garda Síochána.

-Registration Boards can also make a complaint.
+Registration Boards or the Registrar of the Registration Board can also make a complaint.

 What type of things may people complain about to CORU?